radiofreejohn/xattrkv/README.md

 get values
 ```
 # xattrkvtool dbstore get awesome
-the file is zero size, so you can store an infinite amount of data probably!
+the file is zero size, so you can store an infinite amount of data probably
 ```

 delete keys